 If the PCRF receives the AAR command, it shall acknowledge the command by sending an AAA (AA-answer) command to the AF.

 When all the service data flows within the AF session are affected, the PCRF shall inform the AF by sending an ASR command on the Rx Diameter session related to the AF session.
 When the AF receives the ASR command, it shall acknowledge the command by sending an ASA (abort session answer) command to the PCRF.
 After that the AF shall initiate an AF session termination procedure as defined in clause 4.4.4.

+If the PCRF supports PcefFailureDetection feature and if the PCRF has detected due to operator configuration that the PCEF has failed, the PCRF may inform the AF by sending an ASR command on the Rx Diameter session related to the AF session with the Abort-Cause AVP set to PCEF-FAILURE (5) to trigger the HSS based P-CSCF restoration procedure as defined in 3GPP TS 23.380 [28].

 Signalling flows for Service Data Flow Deactivation and Resource Allocation Failure cases are presented in 3GPP TS 29.213 [9].